BIC-MNI/man-pages/_man/minccalc.md

 If we want both the mean and the standard deviation, we can use the `-outfile` option, invoking the command with

-- `minccalc -expfile stdev BSOL -outfile mean mean.mnc BSOL -outfile stdev stdev.mnc infile1.mnc infile2.mnc ...`
+- `minccalc -expfile stdev   -outfile mean mean.mnc   -outfile stdev stdev.mnc infile1.mnc infile2.mnc ...`

 And using the expression file (with yet another form of if expression):